mfdcoder/flutter-form-voiceover/README.md

 **5: Detecting if screen reader is enabled**
 1. On web, we are unable to detect if screen readers are enabled using mediaQueryData.accessibleNavigation.
 Value is always returned as enabled.
 The mediaQueryData.accessibleNavigation return correct value on mobile app

+### Temporary solution:Added FAB button from which user has to enable Semantics ( RendererBinding.instance.setSemanticsEnabled(FAB button status);)

 **6: Auto Scrolling with Screen Readers On**
 1. When screen readers are activated, the pages do not always auto scroll to the elements beyond the visible area of the browser.
 This happens even when the reader announces the semantics for the element that is outside the currently visible area

+**7: Focus Issue when navigating to detail screen**
+1. When screen readers are activated and user tries to navigate from list to it's detail screen or it's child screen, the focus doesn't come on screen